brittnylapierre/l3rittny.github.io-old/_posts/2017-06-14-really-awesome-and-easy-healthier-brownies.md

 <p>5.
 Put parchment paper down in a 9x9 inch pan (or grease the pan) and squish your mixture into it.</p>
 <p>6.
 Put it in the oven for 20-25 minutes then let it cool until you cant wait any longer!</p>

-<a href="http://www.nononsensenutritionist.com/recipes/snacksandsweets/peanut-flour-pb2-protein-bars/">Adapted from this recipie by No Nonsense Nutritionist</a>
+<a href="http://www.nononsensenutritionist.com/recipes/snacksandsweets/peanut-flour-pb2-protein-bars/">Adapted from this recipe by No Nonsense Nutritionist</a>